GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
+> ### We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that critical 3%.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts